Young-eng/ICME2024_data/readme.md

 4. Here metrics are top1 and top5 accuracy.
 While I used one label for each clip, original clips are multi-label, so top5 accuracy may be more credible.
 The top1 Accuracy is more than 45%, and top5 max accuracy is more than 80%

 5. There are many things to do for future improvements.
 For example, modify the model structure to adapt for Animal Kingdom dataset or other downstream works if needed.
+And the metrics in this algorithm is little different with metrics in Animal Kingdom dataset.

 6. I will provide all scripts, files and results.
 My work for this challenge is not perfect.
 I think it is a good start for the future, because I did not use all images and video data in this dataset.